Which Intervention Does A Nurse Implement For Clients With Empyema

 Which Intervention Does a Nurse Implement for Clients with Empyema

 The primary goal of nursing intervention in empyema is to drain the purulent material, maintain a clear airway, manage pain, and prevent complications such as sepsis or respiratory failure.
 Unlike simple pleural effusion, empyema requires aggressive and multifaceted care due to its thick, loculated pus that does not easily drain on its own.
-The nurse acts as the central coordinator of the patient’s daily care, translating physician orders into actionable steps while continuously assessing the patient’s response to treatment.
+That said, the nurse acts as the central coordinator of the patient’s daily care, translating physician orders into actionable steps while continuously assessing the patient’s response to treatment.
 This article explores the specific interventions a nurse implements, the rationale behind these actions, and the critical thinking required to manage this complex condition effectively.

 Introduction